Pneumonia in older people: What you should know

 Photo of a patient and doctor during a home visit

-When older people develop , they often don't have the typical symptoms such as a fever or a cough with phlegm.
-This can sometimes make it very difficult to diagnose .
-Older people often need more intensive treatment than younger people, and they have a higher risk of complications.
+When older people develop , they may not have the typical symptoms such as a fever or a cough with phlegm.
+This can make it difficult to diagnose.
+Older people often need more intensive treatment than younger adults do, and they have a higher risk of complications like trouble breathing, too little oxygen in their blood, heart failure or sepsis.

-Chronic diseases – like lung disease or heart disease – are more common in older age, making older people more susceptible to than younger people.
-It can also take a different or more severe course.
+Chronic diseases – like lung disease or heart disease – are more common in older age.
+Because of this, older people are more likely to develop pneumonia than younger people are.
+It can also take a different course or be more severe in older age.

 What are the signs of pneumonia in older people?

-Regardless of the type of symptoms, more frequently leads to complications in older people.
+Regardless of the type of symptoms, is more likely to lead to complications in older people – like trouble breathing, too little oxygen in the blood, heart failure or sepsis.
 For this reason, it's advisable to go to your doctor or ask for a house visit early enough if you or those close to you have the impression that something is wrong.
 Possible signs of may include:

 • increasing confusion, apathy or temporary unconsciousness,